danielatrivella/np3_ligand/np3_LigPCDS/README.md

 In Step 3, Dimple [ref] was used to refine the PDB entries and produced their Fo-Fc maps.
 Next, for each ligand, it was defined a grid sizing that covers its entire blob.
 Each ligand grid was interpolated from its Fo-Fc map to a 3D point cloud image and processed to create the final images of the ligands.

 Then, in Step 4 the labels of the structure of the ligands were extrapolated pointwise using an atomic sphere model for labeling the final images of the ligands.
-This resulted in Lig-PCDB.
+This resulted in LigPCDS.

 The viable modeling approaches are detailed bellow.
 It presents all viable vocabularies with their imbalance ratio in the list of valid ligands, their classes names and size.